mrsinani/attention-arsenal/privacy_policy.md

 - The Application offers optional home screen widgets that display your arsenals
 - Widget data is stored locally on your device using App Groups (shared storage between the app and widget)
-- Widgets display your arsenal titles, descriptions, and dates on your home screen
+- Widgets display your arsenal titles, descriptions, and notification intervals on your home screen
 - **Privacy Note**: Widget content is visible to anyone who can see your device's home screen
 - All widget data remains on your device and is never transmitted to external servers
 - You can remove widgets at any time by removing them from your home screen